 I’ve been invited to speak at a networking event about LinkedIn, where many of the participants are nonbelievers of this great online networking application.
 My initial reaction when I was asked to speak to the naysayers is to tell them that LinkedIn isn’t for everyone, but that would be the easy way out.

-Given that more than 95% of recruiters/hiring managers use LinkedIn to find talent, a job seeker would be nuts not to be on LinkedIn and using it aggressively to look for employment.
+Given that approximately 94% of recruiters/hiring managers use LinkedIn to find talent, a job seeker would be nuts not to be on LinkedIn and using it aggressively to look for employment.
 And this is what I need to convey to a room of people, some of whom will be shaking their heads.

 While it is true that some of the attendees maybe beyond help, below are some excuses I plan to meet head on.